-Where on my body do I wear the patch?
+Where (on my body) do I apply the patch?

 The patch can be worn on the skin of your lower abdomen, buttocks, back, or upper arm.
 Wherever you decide to put it, you must leave it there for 7 days.
 You should change the location of the patch each week.

 You can apply the patch like you would a Band-Aid.
 You must apply a new patch each week.
 Be sure that the spot where you have decided to wear your patch is clean and dry.
+Do not place the patch over irritated skin such as a rash or cut.
 Lotions on this area will cause the patch not to stick.

 - With clean dry hands, open the foil package and remove the patch.